practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 > Peers that need to be kept up to date with the object’s activity.
 The object
 > will notify interested peers whenever it changes state or performs a
 > significant action.
 Notifications are ‘fire and forget’; the object neither
-> knows nor cares which peers are listening -- GOOS (52)
+> knows nor cares which peers are listening -- GOOS (pg.
+52)

 Because Ruby is a message-oriented programming language, it is easy to model many kinds of object relationships as notifications.
 Doing so greatly reduces